HubsoNet/jscalc/README.md

 ## Project Status
 Project as a learning exercise is completed at this moment.
+I moved to other studying tasks.

 ## Room for Improvement
 Mainly tweaks in code, solving minor bugs.
 Some more cleaning and optimization.

 To do:
-- Adding handling of numpads on PC/notebook keyboard.
+- Could add handling of numpads on PC/notebook keyboard.

 ## Acknowledgements